zoe-pith/pith-site/supperclub.md

 ### menu
 grilled fiddleheads and nasturtium on challah
-beef tartare with muscat vinegar and horseradish leaf
+beef tartare with vinegar and horseradish leaf

 purslane with spring onion and caviar
-razor clam crudo with green tomato and green peppercorn
+razor clam crudo with green tomato and peppercorn
 butternut squash with fava, honey, and lemon balm

 black morels with juniper and pea shoots